humandecoded/twayback/README.md

  - Allows custom time range to narrow search for deleted Tweets archived between two dates.
  - Differentiates between accounts that are active, suspended, or don't/no longer exist.
  - Lets you know if a target handle's archived Tweets have been excluded from the Wayback Machine.
+ - Saves a log of the deleted tweet URLs in case you want to view on the Wayback Machine

 ## Usage
 >    twayback -u USERNAME [OPTIONS]

     -u, --username                                        Specify target user's Twitter handle

+    --batch-size                                          Specify how many URLs you would like to examine at a time.
+Expecting an integer between 1 and 100.
+A larger number will give you a speed boost but at the risk of errors.
+Default = 100

+    --semaphore-size                                      Specify how many urls from --batch-size you would like to query asyncronously at once.
+Expecting an integer between 1 and 50.
+A larger number number will give you a speed boost but at the risk of errors.
+Default = 50

     -from, --fromdate                                     Narrow search for deleted Tweets *archived* on and after this date